icewolfz/jiMUD/docs/preferences.md

   - `All` capture all chat lines
   - `Selective` capture only those provided in the selective lines list
 - `Selective lines` A comma delimited list of lines to selectively capture, For example: Chat,Rp,Mudinfo will capture Chat, Rp, and Mudinfo lines.
+- `Persistent` causes the mapper window to remain in memory to help speed up load times on future uses, note this setting only has effect if capture settings are off

 **Note:** line names are case sensitive.